sub-aina/sub-aina/README.md

 ### 🚀 About Me

 I'm a CS student
-- 🔭 Currently working on: **Collab Hub web app for all your projects and teamwork**
+- 🔭 Currently working on: **Syncro web app for all your projects and teamwork**
 - 💡 Exploring: **Advanced React patterns, Tailwind CSS, and system design**
 - 🌐 I like turning creative ideas into live, working interfaces